Umbra999/NoAC/README.md

 # NoAC
-Launch Games without EAC/BE for debugging
+Launch Games without EAC/BE for debugging purposes and to easily run dumpers